 Anyone planning a trip later in the year can consult our When to Visit Disneyland in 2020 or our 2020 Best & Worst Months to Visit Disneyland posts.
 However, we’d caution you against over-reliance on crowd calendar predictions for specific dates.
 While other sites do have 2020 Disneyland crowd calendars posted for later in the year already, the credibility of those predictions is dubious.

 Suffice to say, stay tuned for our May 2020 Disneyland crowd calendar…

 Generally speaking, the beginning of May should be relatively uncrowded, as we’re in a relative lull between spring break and summer vacation.
-We also anticipate some of the hype for Pixar Fest dying down by early May.
-Aside from the fireworks, Pixar Fest doesn’t offer much that’s new or with repeatability at Disneyland.
+We also anticipate there will be a pre-Star Wars Land lull, making much of May 2019 less crowded than the norm.
+(As compared to every month after, which will be far worse than the norm.)

 On the weekends, crowd levels will be fairly high regardless, but if you want the best chance at more moderate crowd levels during Grad Nites this year, we’d recommend doing Disneyland on Grad Nite days.
 The Bats Day events will also occur May 5, 2019, which will cause a slight spike in crowds on those days.

 We expect crowds to spike towards the end of the month, not because we’re drawing closer to the summer months and traditional vacation season, but because tickets purchased via the SoCal Resident Deal expire on May 23, 2019.